 Compliance reporting is a partnership between Telstra and Checkpoint CloudGuard Dome9.
 To enable your compliance information to be available on Cloud Sight, we provide CloudGuard Dome9 with 'Read' access to your cloud.
 You can find more information on the permissions here.

 Telstra Cloud Sight runs hourly compliance tests against the blueprints you've selected on your clouds.
 Compliance reporting provides you with results of those tests.
 You can view the results on the Compliance tab on any of your clouds' details pages.

 The details page for a cloud can be found by clicking on the name of that cloud on the 'Cloud services' page and selecting the Compliance tab.

 - The Manage dropdown list (alongside the title, 'Compliance') that allows you to

 - A dropdown list that allows you to choose the blueprint against which the cloud should be tested.
 You can choose from:

 - Payment Card Industry Data Security Standard (PCI DSS)

 - Health Insurance Portability and Accountability Act (HIPAA)

-- The enable/disable button next to the blueprint
+- The enable/disable button below the blueprint

 - Your test score.
 This shows: